NVentimiglia/Unity3d-Localization/README.md

 ````

 ##Yandex Translator
 Editor window is located under Tools/Foundation/Yandex Translator.
-Add your API key (free) (https://api.yandex.com/key/form.xml?service=trnsl), select the languages you want to support and press the magic button.
+Add your API key (free) (https://api.yandex.com/key/form.xml?service=trnsl), select the languages you want to support and press the button.

 ##Use